klauspost/compress/s2/README.md

 Directories can be wildcards as well. testdir/*/*.txt will match testdir/subdir/b.txt

 Options:
+  -bench int
+        Run benchmark n times.
+No output will be written.
   -blocksize string
         Max  block size.
 Examples: 64K, 256K, 1M, 4M.
 Must be power of two and <= 4MB (default "1M")
   -c    Write all output to stdout.
 Multiple input files will be concatenated.